Techtonica/curriculum/oauth/o-auth.md

 ### Common Mistakes / Misconceptions

-TWhen downloading the code from Auth0, do not incoorporate all of it onto your profile.
+When downloading the code from Auth0, do not incoorporate all of it onto your project.
 There will be a section where we will go over what code is useful and what code is not necessary.

 Make sure they avoid this:
 - Avoid pushing your API keys to GitHub.
 Make sure you are keeping your information secured.

 ### Guided Practice